preprio/next-quick-start/README.md

 # next-quick-start
 The Next quick start project launches a blog app with content from Prepr.

+>This branch is based on the new next app directory, want to view this project with the pages directory?
+Switch to the [next-pages](https://github.com/preprio/next-complete-starter/tree/next-pages) branch.

 ## Setup

 Make sure to install the dependencies: